privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

     oneof DeviceSignals {
       // A JSON object constructed by Android containing contextual
       // information that SDK or app knows about and that adtech's bidding
-      // and auction code can ingest.
+      // code can ingest.
-      google.protobuf.Struct android_signals = 4;
+      google.protobuf.Struct android_signals_bidding = 4;

+      // A JSON object constructed by Android containing contextual
+      // information that SDK or app knows about and that adtech's auction
+      // code can ingest.
+      google.protobuf.Struct android_signals_auction = 5;

       // A JSON object constructed by the browser, containing information that
-      // the browser knows about and that adtech's bidding and auction code
+      // the browser knows about and that adtech's bidding code can ingest. google.protobuf.Struct browser_signals_bidding = 6;

+      // A JSON object constructed by the browser, containing information that
-      // can ingest.
+      // the browser knows about and that adtech's auction code can ingest. google.protobuf.Struct browser_signals_auction = 7;
-      google.protobuf.Struct browser_signals = 5;
     }

-    // Publisher website or app that is part of Buyer KV lookup url. string publisher_hostname = 6;
+    // Publisher website or app that is part of Buyer KV lookup url. string publisher_hostname = 8;

     // Type of end user's device / client, that would help in validating the
     // integrity of an attested client.
     // Note: Not all types of clients will be attested.
-    ClientType client_type = 7;
+    ClientType client_type = 9;

     // Field representing Android client attestation data will be added later.
   }